NVentimiglia/Unity3d-Databinding-Mvvm-Mvc/README.md

 - [Foundation.Tasks](https://github.com/NVentimiglia/Unity3d-Async-Task) Async Library
 - [Foundation.Localization](https://github.com/NVentimiglia/Unity3d-Localization) Translation Library
 - Localization may be omitted by using the NoLocalization compilation directive
+- [Foundation.Injector](https://github.com/NVentimiglia/Unity3d-Service-Injector) Is mentioned in the comments.
+It is not needed but I personally use it so that I dont need to reference my componenets in the editor.

 ## Model Logic